-- Sequential pipelines where step order is same as the listing order in yaml (simple)
+- Sequential pipelines where step order is the same as the listing order in YAML (simple)

 - Sequential pipelines that have some parallel parts (intermediate)